ericgsmith/base-scss/abstractions/README.md

 #Abstractions

-Contains only functions and mixins that do not compile to CSS and are used by rest of the sass partials.
+Contains only functions and mixins that do not compile to CSS and are used by rest of the Sass partials.

 Abstractions should all be documents using [SassDoc](http://sassdoc.com/).